Skip to main content

 Use a contract update clause that states how often you will update the client and what triggers an exception update.
 Document the cadence in the SOW and restate any exceptions in kickoff notes.

 Use a short redirect, not a long script.
-A simple template is: “I want to keep visibility high without slowing delivery, so let’s keep this in [shared doc/status call] and use [exception trigger] for urgent changes.”
+A simple template is: “I want to keep visibility high without slowing delivery, so let’s keep this in the verified visibility channel and use the agreed exception trigger for urgent changes.”
 After you send it, log the date, channel, and what prompted the interruption so you can spot patterns.

 If a request changes the deliverable or timing, treat it as a scope decision before doing the work.
 Send a written impact note and wait for written approval before proceeding.
 Your checkpoint is simple: no work starts until the changed scope, budget, or timeline is documented.